 The duration of a particular credit line is important while calculating a credit score.
 The older the loan or credit card is, the better will be the score.
 This will show that the individual is responsible towards the lenders and is making timely payments.

 The number of credit enquiries will also impact the credit score.
 The more the number of credit enquiries on a person, the lower will the credit score.
 This is because, every time an individual wants to take a loan or refinance an old loan, the new lender will check their score.
-To check the score, a legally permitted enquiry has to be made.
+To check the score, the agency must make a legally permitted enquiry.
 Hence more the number of enquiries, shows the person is credit hungry and might reduce their credit score.